Investor News

 Electricity System Basics

 Coal is ideal for baseload but isn't suitable for stepping in to fill sudden lulls in wind power as it takes time to ramp up generation.
 Balancing may be done by dispatchable renewable energy, primarily hydroelectric and biomass, and with natural gas plants.
-Battery storage is another option but gets extremely expensive beyond short periods.
+Battery storage is another option, but it gets extremely expensive beyond short periods.

-How much back up is required?
+How much backup is required?

 Capacity Factor